-Schlumbergera bridgesii, commonly referred to as Christmas cactus, derives its common name from its winter bloom period.
-Hardy in U.S. Department of Agriculture plant hardiness zones 10 through 12, the three types of holiday cacti have different bloom times, dependent on hours of darkness and temperatures.
+All of these holiday cacti are perennials only in the warm climates of U.S. Department of Agriculture plant hardiness zones 10 through 12, and they have different bloom times, dependent on hours of darkness and temperatures.
 They produce a variety of exotic, colored flowers, with red and pink being the most common.
-As with all cacti and succulents, the Christmas cactus is susceptible to disease and pests.

 Video of the Day

-Fungal leaf spots, sooty mold, botrytis and basal stem rot are common diseases associated with these tropical cacti.
-The effects of pests are often mistaken for disease, but pests can often be eradicated.
+Fungal leaf spots, sooty mold, botrytis, and basal rot stem are common diseases associated with these tropical cacti.
+The effects of pests are sometimes mistaken for disease, but pests can often be eradicated.
 In some cases a diseased plant can be treated, while in others, the plant cannot be salvaged.

 Move the plant to a well-ventilated area.
 A fan in the room helps increase air movement around and through the plant.